zamazan4ik/awesome-pgo/article_lto/article.md

 TODO: Enabling LTO earlier in the application delivery pipeline brings benefits for all downstream users of this application, including maintainers
 TODO: Cargo defaults are for developers, not for users: https://github.com/YaLTeR/niri/discussions/968#discussioncomment-11818902 - and maintainers should be more responsible for these things
 TODO: LTO enabled on CI level, not build scripts: https://github.com/PyO3/maturin/pull/2344 that leads to https://src.fedoraproject.org/rpms/maturin/blob/rawhide/f/maturin.spec - LTO won't be enabled on CI level in downstreams

+### If you are so LTO-oriented, why your projects don't enable LTO

+TODO: reference by Rust projects

+TL;DR - I am too lazy for enabling these optimizations for unmaintained projects

 ## Stories